 Unless you have a good understanding of mixing colours it’s a good idea to keep with only three colours, or it can get confusing to the eye.

 There is a psychology to colour that when it’s understood can be used effectively for job interviews, business meetings and important events to create the right impression.

-This is a very fun upbeat ensemble, that consists of a well balanced mix of primary colours, red, blue, yellow, with a hint of black, white and greys for accents.
-The colours are vibrant and wearing an outfit with bright colours will make you feel happy.
+This is a very fun upbeat ensemble, that consists of a well balanced mix of pastels and shades.
+The colours are vibrant and represents fun.

 The emotional Character of colour: